-If you don’t have vanilla chai tea, you can use regular chai tea bags and just add another teaspoon or two of vanilla extract to the vodka infusion.
-Another option would be to infuse the chai into vanilla flavored vodka, though flavored vodkas tend to be sweetened and usually have a lower alcohol content.
+- If you don’t have vanilla chai tea, you can infuse the chai into vanilla flavored vodka, though flavored vodkas tend to be sweetened and usually have a lower alcohol content.

 Full-fat coconut cream is a delicious dairy-free substitute for heavy whipping cream and stays relatively true to its original texture.